abrar2030/FinovaBank/backend/README.md

-# FinovaBank Enhanced Backend - Financial Industry Solution
+# FinovaBank Backend - Financial Industry Solution

 ## 🏦 Overview

-This is a comprehensive, enterprise-grade backend solution for FinovaBank, enhanced with cutting-edge financial industry features, AI capabilities, and regulatory compliance systems.
+This is a comprehensive, enterprise-grade backend solution for FinovaBank, with cutting-edge financial industry features, AI capabilities, and regulatory compliance systems.
 The solution is designed to impress investors and meet the highest standards of modern financial technology.

 ## 🚀 Key Features